edkrueger/poetry-package-template-gemfury/README.md

 # poetry-template
+How to push a Poetry package to a private PyPI server (Gemfury)

+To see how to pull a package from a private PyPI repository with Pipenv see: https://github.com/edkrueger/poetry-package-template.

 ## Notes
 When using this template and making poetry packages in general, it is easiest to have the name of the directory your package is in and the name in `pyproject.toml` match.
 Because Python imports do not like dashes and underscores are uncommon in package names, I'd recommend using neither.